Otuyanyangayi/my-portfolio/README.md

-# My Port forlio
+# My Portfolio

 # Table of Contents
- Overview
+ * Overview
- Built With
+ * Built With
- Features
+ * Features
- Contact
+ * Contact
- Acknowledgements
+ * Acknowledgements

  # Overview
  ------------
- https://otuyanyangayi.github.io/my-portfolio/ - this is the live link to the project.
+* https://otuyanyangayi.github.io/my-portfolio/ - this is the live link to the project.

- This is a simple project of my portfolio.
+ * This is a simple project of my portfolio.
 It describes the languages I am compitent in and the  skills I have.

  # Built With
  This project has been bbuilt with HTML and CSS